-The Red Rock Hydroelectric Project (RRHP) is licensed by the Federal Energy Regulatory Commission (FERC) and will be located at the existing U.S. Army Corps of Engineers (USACE) Red Rock Dam on the Des Moines River, about 3.8 miles southwest of downtown Pella in Marion County, Iowa; approximately 45 miles southeast of Des Moines, Iowa; and approximately 143 miles above the confluence of the Des Moines River with the Mississippi River.
+The Red Rock Hydroelectric Project (RRHP) is licensed by the Federal Energy Regulatory Commission (FERC) and is located at the existing U.S. Army Corps of Engineers (USACE) Red Rock Dam on the Des Moines River, about 3.8 miles southwest of downtown Pella in Marion County, Iowa; approximately 45 miles southeast of Des Moines, Iowa; and approximately 143 miles above the confluence of the Des Moines River with the Mississippi River.

 USACE constructed Red Rock Dam between 1960 and 1969 to impound Lake Red Rock for flood control, recreational, and fish and wildlife purposes.
 The dam, reservoir, and adjacent land are owned by the United States of America and operated by the Rock Island District of the USACE.